IGVF-DACC/igvfd/cdk/README.md

 #### SSO setup

-Configure your AWS credentials for the `igvf-dev` account (e.g. in `igvf-dev` profile).
+Configure your AWS credentials for the `igvf-dev` account.
 This is the account where your demo will be deployed.
 Log in at [SSO login portal](https://cherrylab.awsapps.com/start/#), choose `Access Keys` under `igvf-dev` account.
 This will open a pop-up that shows you `SSO start URL` and `SSO Region` that you will need in the next step.
 Open a terminal window and run aws sso configuration command: